FreneticLLC/FreneticUtilities/FreneticDataSyntax.md

 ### Status

 FreneticDataSyntax is young but capable.
 It fully supports reading and re-saving the example FDS file below, as well as interaction with it via API methods.
-Some features are untested or not yet available.
+Most features are tested and working.

 ### Some information (unordered)